BlitzyOCE/Azure-Honeypot-SIEM-AIPoweredAutomation/README.md

 **Waiting for Attacks**

 After 24-48 hours, internet scanners discovered my exposed RDP port.
-I started seeing Event ID 4625 (Failed Logon) events—the primary indicator of brute force attacks.
+I started seeing Event ID 4625 (Failed Logon) events alongside with other events.

 Using a simple KQL query to check for EventID 4625, I confirmed that attackers were actively trying common usernames like "administrator", "root", "server", "admin".